Exact Generalisation Error Exposes Benchmarks Skew Graph Neural Networks Success (or Failure): Introduction

 \section{Introduction}

-Graph Neural Networks (GNNs) have emerged as a central paradigm, achieving state-of-the-art results on non-Euclidean, graph-structured data across various tasks ranging from social networks analysis \citep{DBLP:conf/www/Fan0LHZTY19} to molecular property prediction \citep{buterez2024transfer}.
-Their success is primarily attributed to their ability to learn meaningful representations by effectively integrating node features and graph structure information.
-Despite widespread application and progress in developing a suite of GNNs, the statistical understanding of what allows GNNs to extract meaningful representations and what limits their performance remains largely incomplete.
-Recent theoretical works have attempted to shed light on GNNs from multiple perspectives, including signal processing, expressivity analysis, and generalisation error bounds.
+Graph Neural Networks (GNNs) have emerged as a central paradigm, achieving state-of-the-art results on graph-structured data across various tasks ranging from molecular property prediction in biology \citep{buterez2024transfer}, to analysing social interactions in social sciences \citep{DBLP:conf/www/Fan0LHZTY19}, enhancing recommendation systems in data science \citep{wu2022graph}, and understanding traffic flow in transportation networks \citep{DBLP:journals/corr/abs-2401-00713}.
+Despite widespread application across scientific domains and progress in developing a suite of GNNs, the statistical understanding of what enables GNNs to extract meaningful representations and what limits their performance remains largely incomplete.